A Lesson to Learn: VerifyMe Inc. (VRME)

 VRME’s Market Performance

-VRME stocks went down by -4.85% for the week, with a monthly drop of -26.04% and a quarterly performance of -43.68%, while its annual performance rate touched -53.55%.
-The volatility ratio for the week stands at 5.65% while the volatility levels for the past 30 days are set at 6.49% for VerifyMe Inc. The simple moving average for the period of the last 20 days is 6.76% for VRME stocks with a simple moving average of -23.65% for the last 200 days.
+VRME stocks went up by 11.65% for the week, with a monthly drop of -9.80% and a quarterly performance of -31.75%, while its annual performance rate touched -44.71%.
+The volatility ratio for the week stands at 9.28% while the volatility levels for the past 30 days are set at 7.49% for VerifyMe Inc. The simple moving average for the period of the last 20 days is 2.74% for VRME stocks with a simple moving average of -26.52% for the last 200 days.

 Insider Trading